tri47/tri47.github.io/_posts/2020-06-18-my-attention-span.md

 [Link to the Tableau workbook.](https://public.tableau.com/profile/tri1422#!/vizhome/TrackingmyAttentionSpan/MyAttentionSpan)

 #### How this was made
-I recorded my work sessions with a timesheet software [Clockify](https://clockify.me/).
+I recorded my work sessions with a timesheet software called Clockify.
 The viz is done in Tableau.

 It does not cover all my work sessions, but is a good representation of my pattern.